Becoming Wiccan: 7 Useful Steps to Start You on Your Path

 “Dear Sage, I have decided to become Wiccan!
 Now, can you please tell me—what do we believe?
 Who are the God and Goddess?
 Do we have to be vegetarian?
 Should I wear black clothes?
 Do I have to get a pentagram?
 I’m ordering a complete box of ritual tools from Witchcrafts-R-Us.com and it should be here next week, now how do I cast spells?
 Thanks so much, Blessed Be!”

-This is something I get in email more and more often, and other friends of mine who are openly Wiccan will occasionally get them as well.
+This is something I get in my email more and more often, and other friends of mine who are openly Wiccan will occasionally get them as well.
 I’ll see similar messages on social media.
 I have to wonder at that point—if you know nothing about a religion, how do you decide you want to join it?

 Then I recall that many Western religions that we’re familiar with encourage us to convert first, sort out the details later.
 Wicca, being an experiential religion rather than revealed, can pose a problem for those who are used to being told what to believe and what to do.
 To help those individuals, I’ve tried to break it down into a basic step-by-step overview of the process.